-Who would have expected to find Singapore’s oldest Hindu temple smack dab in the heart of Chinatown?
+Who would have expected to discover Singapore's oldest Hindu temple right in the middle of Chinatown?

-It’s unexpected, to be sure, and the story behind it is interesting.
+It's unexpected, to be sure, and the story behind it is intriguing.

 History of Sri Mariamman Temple

 Sri Mariamman Temple dates back to 1827, which was eight years after the British East India Company established a trading settlement in Singapore.
-It wasn’t supposed to be there originally; the British first offered land in Telok Ayer Street for a Hindu Temple along with sites for a Chinese temple and a mosque.
-The Hindus turned down the offer because Telok Ayer did not have the convenient source of fresh water that Hindus require for their rituals.
+It wasn’t supposed to be there originally; the British first offered land in Telok Ayer Street for a Hindu temple along with sites for a Chinese temple and a mosque.
+But when the Hindus saw that Telok Ayer did not have a convenient source of fresh water they could use for their rituals, they turned down the offer.

 After the Brits offered this site at South Bridge Road (1823), a treasury clerk, who was the first recorded Indian immigrant to Singapore, built a humble wood and atap hut on the spot.
 It was dedicated to the goddess Mariamman, who nourishes and protects all things.
 Mariamman is also known for her healing powers in epidemic diseases such as cholera and smallpox, which were rampant in early Singapore's jungle environment.

 In 1843, South Indian immigrants replaced it with something more substantial.
-The temple soon became a refuge for new immigrants, who stayed there till they found work and accommodation.
+The temple soon became a refuge for new immigrants, who stayed there until they could find work and accommodation.

 ⓘ Interesting fact: Two nearby streets got their names because of this temple: Temple Street (for obvious reasons) and Pagoda Street, because of the shape of the temple's gopura.